harikrishnasunkara/CustomerDetails_WithoutMaven/README.md

 	Caching can be disabled by passing a query parameter bypasscache=true

-This mule project is built without using maven. so, it will not manage its dependencies.Manually we need to add jar files which are needed, So attched the same.
+This mule project is built without using maven. so, it will not manage its dependencies.Manually we need to add jar files which are needed, So attached the same.

 Unit testing: